-Orthokeratology (Ortho-K) is now available at Sparks & Feros Optometrists
+Orthokeratology (Ortho-K) is Now Available at Sparks & Feros Optometrists

-Why choose to use Ortho-K?
+Why Choose Ortho-K?

-Controlling Myopia with Ortho-K lenses
+Controlling Myopia with Ortho-K Lenses

-Sparks & Feros provides eye screening for children from the age of 4 for early detection of any potential eye problems.
+Sparks & Feros provides eye screening for children from the age of 4 for early detection of potential eye problems.

 Ortho-K is a non-surgical alternative to wearing daytime contact lenses and glasses to correct vision.
-Ortho-K lenses are worn while you sleep and are removed in the morning.
-They have a unique design, which generates pressure in the thin layer of tears under the contact lens.
-It’s like braces for your teeth.
-The cornea is highly elastic and will return to its original shape if the lenses are not worn on a regular basis.
-For this reason, Ortho-K lenses are usually worn every night to maintain the re-shaping effect once the desired cornea shape has been achieved.
-After you remove the lenses in the morning, you have clear vision for the whole day, without the need of glasses or contact lenses.
-Ortho-K causes no permanent ocular change, giving you ultimate control and flexibility of your vision correction without the risks involved in laser eye surgery and is a safe and effective way of controlling myopia progression in children.
-If your child is myopic then Ortho-K treatment should be considered.
+Ortho-K lenses are worn while you sleep and removed in the morning.
+They have a unique design that generates pressure in the thin layer of tears under the contact lens.
+It is similar to braces for your teeth.
+The cornea is highly elastic and will return to its original shape if the lenses are not worn regularly.
+For this reason, Ortho-K lenses are usually worn every night to maintain the reshaping effect once the desired cornea shape has been achieved.

-History of Ortho-K technology
+History of Ortho-K Technology

-Benefits of Ortho-K lenses
+Benefits of Ortho-K Lenses

 Children